one-zero-eight/search/src/modules/eduwiki/eduwiki_content.md

 in the Software Engineering Stream.
 Learning Outcomes: A student completing the Software Engineering Stream will be able to:

-Solve difficult computer systems problems in a creative and innovative way.Design a system, or a component of it, in order to meet the desired needs within realistic
+* Solve difficult computer systems problems in a creative and innovative way.
+* Design a system, or a component of it, in order to meet the desired needs within realistic

 economic and environmental constraints.

-Understand the importance of componentization and reuse.Use models, techniques, and technologies available to cover all the phases of software
+* Understand the importance of componentization and reuse.
+* Use models, techniques, and technologies available to cover all the phases of software

 development, from requirements elicitation to design implementation, and testing.

-Apply established and innovative service-based software architecture paradigms and
+* Apply established and innovative service-based software architecture paradigms and

 design patterns to software development.

-Take advantage of the most recent software verification techniques and tools, such as
+* Take advantage of the most recent software verification techniques and tools, such as

 model checking and various static analysis techniques.

-Apply the principles of syntactic and semantic analysis in compilers.Distinguish among the various existing models for software processes, both traditional
+* Apply the principles of syntactic and semantic analysis in compilers.
+* Distinguish among the various existing models for software processes, both traditional

 and agile, and be able to identify, customize, and apply the most suitable depending on circumstances.

-Work both individually and as a team member in order to develop and deliver software
+* Work both individually and as a team member in order to develop and deliver software

 artifacts of high quality.

-Develop communication skills, negotiation skills, work ethic and discipline, and leadership.Learn how to support and advance professional and organizational goals.
+* Develop communication skills, negotiation skills, work ethic and discipline, and leadership.
+* Learn how to support and advance professional and organizational goals.

 ## Key Competences and Practices